Reducers

 }Each branch writes only its own contribution.
 The reducer combines them.
 The branches do not need to know what the other branches produced.

-Array Values: Element Union
+ReducerUnion: Array Element Union

-// Branch A returns: setTags = ["red", "blue"]
+// Branch A returns: tags = ["red", "blue"]

-// Branch B returns: setTags = ["blue", "green"]
+// Branch B returns: tags = ["blue", "green"]

-Object Values: Field-by-Field Merge
+ReducerMerge: Object Field-by-Field Merge

-// Branch A returns: setUsers = {"alice": {...}, "bob": {...}}
+// Branch A returns: users = {"alice": {...}, "bob": {...}}

-// Branch B returns: setUsers = {"bob": {...}, "carol": {...}}
+// Branch B returns: users = {"bob": {...}, "carol": {...}}

-// Fan-in produces: setUsers = {"alice": {...}, "bob": {...}, "carol": {...}}If both branches write the same key, last write wins for that key.
-Inner objects are not recursively merged - merge is one level deep.
+// Fan-in produces: users = {"alice": {...}, "bob": {...}, "carol": {...}}If both branches write the same key, the new key wins for that key.
+Inner objects are not recursively merged — merge is one level deep.
+ReducerMerge rejects array values.

 Edge Cases

-Empty Branches
+Empty Branches and Empty Cohorts

-nil Writes
+nil and Cleared Writes

 if score < 600 {